Democratic Gov. Tony Evers won't seek third term in battleground Wisconsin

 Possible candidates

 The open race is sure to attract several Democratic and Republican candidates.
 Democrats mentioned as potential candidates include Attorney General Josh Kaul, Lt.
-Gov. Sarah Rodriguez, state Sen. Kelda Roys, Secretary of State Sarah Godlewski, Milwaukee Mayor Cavalier Johnson and Milwaukee County Executive David Crowley.
+Gov. Sara Rodriguez, former Lt.
+Gov. Mandela Barnes, state Sen. Kelda Roys, Secretary of State Sarah Godlewski, Milwaukee Mayor Cavalier Johnson and Milwaukee County Executive David Crowley.

 Washington County Executive Josh Schoemann and suburban Milwaukee businessman Bill Berrien are running as Republicans.
 Others, including U.S. Rep. Tom Tiffany and state Senate President Mary Felzkowski, are considering it.

-Berrien, in a statement reacting to Evers’ decision, said the governor was “too scared to run” on a “record of failure.”
+In a statement reacting to Evers’ decision, Berrien said the governor is “too scared to run” on a “record of failure.”

-“I’m going to spend the next 15 months making sure whoever the Madison liberals pick from their bench of radical career politicians learns the same lesson,” Berrien said.
+But on a Zoom call with reporters, he said Evers' decision not to run didn't change how he would approach his campaign “at all.”

+“We have a vision and a mission of where we need to take Wisconsin,” Berrien said from his car in between campaign stops.

 Kansas Gov. Laura Kelly, chair of the Democratic Governors Association, said whichever Republican wins the primary will be “too extreme for Wisconsin,” and she pledged to keep the office under Democratic control.

-Note: This story was updated to correct the spelling of Sara Rodriguez’s first name, that Republicans fought with Evers over expanding Medicaid, not Medicare, and that Thompson took office in 1987, not 1986.